pmterry/OHS60old/README.md

 --__passed_away_list.md__ (A list of classmates who have passed away.)

 __Navigation__ around the site: Once at the site, the README.md is always open.
 Click on one of the other three files to open it.
-This takes you to another page.
-To get back to open another file, click your browser 'return', or enter the address above in the browser address window.
+This takes you to another web page to view that file.
+To get back to the URL given above in order to open/view another file, click your browser 'return', or enter the URL address above in your browser address window.

 __Cell phone__ The site can be accessed from a cell phone, use the Safari browser on an iPhone.